AbhijnanVegi/SPP/docs/Report.md

 |       Memory size        |   32 GiB   |
 |           Type           |    DDR4    |
 | Maximum Memory Bandwidth | 34.13 GB/s |

+My memory benchmark has been able to achieve a total of 33.5 GB/s.

 ### Storage Specifications